 Make sure you've confirmed your event space and food, technology and other event needs.
 Campus Event Services (CES) can work with your organization on all

 of these needs.
-For more information, "Reserving Space on Campus (link)."
+For more information, please see "Reserving Space on Campus".

 Make sure you know what your budget is for marketing your event.
-Student Activities can print 33 fliers for student clubs free of charge.
+The Center or Student Involvement can print 33 fliers for student clubs free of charge.
 Also,

 Reprographics can make posters and fliers at a low cost to you and your club.
 For more information on their pricing, check out their website http://www.seattleu.edu/repro.